jankae/VNA/README.md

 ## PC Software
 ![](Screenshots/DefaultLayout.png)
 * Written in Qt.
-This was my first PC software with a GUI and it took a while (and many lines of code that was rewritten a lot) to understand the concepts.
+This was my first PC software with a GUI and it took a while (and many lines of code that were rewritten a lot) to understand the concepts.
 While certainly not optimal, the result is absolutely usable for me.
 * Flexible display of measurements in charts (Smithchart/Bodeplot).
 Each chart can be assigned a number of traces (e.i. plot S22 and S11 in one smithchart).
 The charts can be resized, moved, deleted or split into more charts.
 * Import/export of touchstone files up to 4 ports.
 This allows saving measurements and also comparing the current measurement with others.
 * Rudimentary marker system to read S-parameters at any frequency.